Polehanger Farm Meppershall

 In order to trace the history of these out-buildings, it is necessary to investigate the farm itself.
 This is first mentioned in the archives in a marriage settlement of 1605 between John Stringer of Pullhanger [alias Polehanger] and his son Richard, and George Leventhorpe of Meppershall and his daughter Anne [O/71].
 Here, £20 annuity issuing from 'the Manor' and 'farm called Pullhanger, alias Polehanger' was to be transferred from John to George.
 In 1684, Polehanger was one of two farms in Meppershall transferred from the Crompton family to the Wittewronge's as part of the marriage settlement for Lovett Crompton of the Inner Temple Esquire to Anne Wittewronge [O/87].
 The farm was at this time in the occupation of John Blane, and had been purchased by Robert Lovett and Robert Crompton (Lovett Crompton's father) from Anne Parcell, widow and Robert Goodhall Esquire and his wife Hanna, Sarah and Rebecca Parcell and William and Thomas Barber.
 In 1771, the farm again changed hands as part of a marriage settlement [O/45].
 On the marriage of Sir George Osborn of Chicksands to Elizabeth Banister, Sir George granted a number of properties, including Polehanger Farm, to trustees, as security for the £10,000 marriage settlement paid by Elizabeth's father John Banister.
 However, nine years later in 1780 George Osborn leased Polehanger Farm, with appurtenances and lands of 322 acres, to his son John Osborn Esquire of [O/111].
 We know from a later quitclaim that Elizabeth died leaving George and their only son John [BS10], but it is likely that she died before the property was conveyed to John, within nine years of their marriage.
 Polehanger farm then appears in an 1835 mortgage by John Osborn and George Robert Osborn, his eldest son, to John Gillyat Booth of Crouch End Middlesex and John Thomas Barber Beaumont of Regent Street, Piccadilly.
 The farm is described as 'lying in several fields and parishes of Polehanger, Mopsall alias Meppershall and Campton, with appurtenances and land 323 acres and 29 perches' [O/47].

+Polehanger Farm was bought by Michael Foster from the Gudgin brothers in 1942.
 In the 1970s, it was planned to use part of the farm for a recreation ground.
-The Meppershall Parish Council records contain an epitome of title gathering together copies of conveyances and other documents relating to the ownership of Polehanger farm between 1948 and 1974.
-These documents reveal that Polehanger Farms became a Limited company and had passed into the hands of the Foster family.
+The Meppershall Parish Council records contain an epitome of title gathering together copies of conveyances and other documents relating to the ownership of Polehanger Farm between 1948 and 1974.
+By this time Polehanger Farms had become a limited company.

-In March 2009, Chris Foster of Polehanger Farm began writing a monthly 'Farming Diary' which is published in the local parish magazine, the Meppershall Messenger.
-This continued to be a regular feature in the latest copy held at the Record Office, from March 2014 [PCMeppershall37/24-29], however by this date, the column was written by Chris' son, Michael Foster.
+In March 2009, Chris Foster of Polehanger Farm (the son of Michael Foster) began writing a monthly 'Farming Diary' which was published in the local parish magazine, the Meppershall Messenger until the end of 2013 [these are available at Bedfordshire Archives under the reference PCMeppershall37/24-29].
+In 2019 occasional articles were still being written by Chris and his son, Andrew Foster.